Moddable-OpenSource/moddable/contributed/cli/README.md

 ],
 ```

+Adding this manifest for non-command-line platforms (such as `-p esp32` or `-p win`) will not affect your program (the
+manifest does not include any modules).
+However, when your platform is one of `x-cli-win`, `x-cli-lin`, or
+`x-cli-mac`, it will add the appropriate logic to build the platfrom as a native console executuable for that
+platform.

 ## Running your program

 When you build, such as `mcconfig -m -d -p x-cli-win`, the resulting program will be a native app (such as `.exe` on